YOU54F/pact_broker/lib/pact_broker/doc/views/webhooks.markdown

 You can also create webhooks through the API Browser by clicking on the `NON-GET` button for the `pb:webhooks` relation on the index, pasting in the JSON body, and clicking "Make Request".

 Below is an example webhook to trigger a Bamboo job when any contract for the provider "Foo" has changed.
-Both provider and consumer are optional - omitting either indicates that any pacticipant in that role will be matched.
+Both provider and consumer are optional - omitting either indicates that any application in that role will be matched.
 Webhooks with neither provider nor consumer specified are "global" webhooks that will trigger for any consumer/provider pair.

     {
       "description": "Trigger SomeProject CI",